-Applications may also be provided to the respective government management agency (e.g., U.S. Coral Reef Task Force Point of Contact, regional fishery management council, National Marine Sanctuary, etc.) from the jurisdiction where the proposed project will occur for further review.
-The Point of Contact will be asked to prioritize proposals and provide comments on all applications submitted for work in their jurisdiction.
-This is intended to enhance coordination of coral reef conservation activities in each jurisdiction and to ensure proposed activities are appropriate and do not duplicate other efforts.
+Applications may also be provided to the respective government management agency (e.g.,

+U.S. Coral Reef Task Force Point of Contact, regional fishery management council, National Marine Sanctuary, etc.) from the jurisdiction where the proposed project will occur for further review.
+The management agency personnel will be asked to prioritize proposals and provide comments on all applications submitted for work in their jurisdiction.
+This is to enhance coordination of coral reef conservation activities in each jurisdiction and to ensure proposed activities are appropriate and do not duplicate other efforts.
 Applicants are encouraged to coordinate with State and Territorial point of contact agencies prior to submission of their applications in order to obtain letters of support from relevant management authorities.

-The Selecting Official or their designee may negotiate the funding level or other major aspects of the proposal, and the Selecting Official will make the final recommendation for award based on the rank order and selection factors below to the Grants Officer, who is authorized to obligate Federal funding and execute the award.
+The Selecting Official or their designee may negotiate the funding level or other major aspects of the proposal, and the Selecting Official will make the final recommendation for award based on the rank order and selection factors below (Section V.C.) to the Grants Officer, who is authorized to obligate Federal funding and execute the award.
+Hence, awards may not necessarily be made in rank order.

 NOAA may select all, some, or none of the applications, or part of any application, ask applicants to work together or combine projects, defer applications to the future, or reallocate funds to different funding categories, to the extent authorized.
-If no proposal is funded in the current fiscal period, a proposal may be considered for funding in another fiscal period without NOAA repeating the competitive process outlined in this announcement.
+Applicants may be asked to modify objectives, work plans or budgets, and provide supplemental information required by the agency prior to the award.
+The exact amount of funds to be awarded, the final scope of activities, the project duration, and specific NOAA cooperative involvement with the activities of each project will be determined in pre-award negotiations among the applicant, the NOAA Grants Office, and NOAA program staff.